On the monochromatic Schur Triples type problem: Generalized problem, ,

-\underline{\textbf{Fourth}}\\
+\underline{\textbf{Fourth}}

-We still try to lower the bound by having a blue interval of length, say, $jk$ at the end of the previous interval.
-But now we got that the minimizing $j$ is negative.
+We try to lower the bound even further by having a blue interval of length, say, $jk$ at the end of the previous interval.
+But now we get that the minimizing $j$ is negative.
 So we stop.\\

-As a conclusion, the optimal coloring is proportional to $[1,a+\frac{1}{a+1},\frac{1}{a+1}]$, with colors $[R,B,R]$ yielding that indeed the minimal number is $\frac{N^2}{2a(a^2+2a+3)}.$ \\
+As a conclusion, the optimal coloring is proportional to $[1,a+\frac{1}{a+1},\frac{1}{a+1}]$, with colors $[R,B,R]$ yielding that indeed the minimal number is $\frac{n^2}{2a(a^2+2a+3)}+O(n).$ \\